borgnetzwerk/tools/pipelines/L-SEARCH/README.md

 This task involves identifying relevant keywords and phrases related to the topic of interest.
 These can be identified through previous and related work, base material such as a project proposal or a call for contribution.
 These initial keywords can be extended by utilizing of AI tools, as well as by usage of overview projects such as Open Knowledge Maps.
 The goal is to generate a weighted list of search terms.

 #### 1.1.2 Search Query execution
 Once the search terms are identified, they can be used to run a search query in a search engine or database.
-The goal is to primarely focus on Google Scholar, and enhance the results by running additional queries on other tools such as Open Knowledge Maps and Connected Papers.
+The goal is to primarily focus on Google Scholar, and enhance the results by running additional queries on other tools such as Open Knowledge Maps and Connected Papers.
 The goal is to retrieve an extensive set of relevant documents.

 ### 1.2 Zotero
 Zotero is a tool used to manage the retrieved documents and extract relevant information from them.
 The tasks involved in this step are: